 The medical industry can require complex devices that need high precision processes to produce.
-In order to manufacture medical tubing and catheters that meet both the needs of the patients and the industry regulations, DUKE Extrusion relies on custom extrusion processes.
+To manufacture medical tubing and catheters that meet both the needs of the patients and the industry regulations, Duke Extrusion relies on custom extrusion processes.

-DUKE Extrusion processes a vast array of thermoplastic polymers as extrusion materials.
-We work with both common thermoplastic resins as well as high performance and custom-compounded resins that match our customers’ unique requirements for medical tubing material or catheter material performance.
+Duke Extrusion processes a vast array of thermoplastic polymers as extrusion materials.
+We work with common thermoplastic resins as well as high performance and custom-compounded resins.
 Our product application engineers will recommend materials based on your application.

 Medical Tubing Material Options

 Our material experts partner with the world’s best material manufacturers to provide you the latest in polymer technology.
 Duke Extrusion offers many material options from nylon to polyester.

 In addition to being experts in processing a wide range of materials, we also assist with the development of new material formulations to enable next-generation, market-leading products.
 We can supply medical tubing or catheter materials with unique additives such as:

 Extrusion materials can be formulated to match your unique requirements, or we can recommend custom solutions to optimize the performance of your products.